chainstack/docs/docs/api/solana/accountsubscribe.md

 ## accountSubscribe

-Solana API method to subscribe to an account to receive notifications when the lamports or data for a given account public key changes.
+Solana API method that subscribes to an account to receive notifications when the lamports or data for a given account public key changes.

 ### Solana.py